-Are compression socks good for gout or compression sleeves?
+Are compression socks or compression sleeves better for gout?

 However, for those who are in urgent need of any remedy that can cure gout, compression socks are a best choice.
 They cover the toes more manageably and transfer more relief than compression sleeves!